fremtind/f1-doesnt-matter/slides.md

 something about the cloud setup

 ---

+something about the temakategorisering, two inputs (sted), starting with pre-initialized weights from similar models

+---
 <!-- _class: invert -->
 # **Make the most of small data**
 🤬 **Or: nobody is going to like you if you constantly ask people to annotate data for you**